ARMFlow: AutoRegressive MeanFlow for Online 3D Human Reaction Generation: Abstract

 \section{Abstract}

 3D human reaction generation faces three main challenges: (1) high motion fidelity, (2) real-time inference, and (3) autoregressive adaptability for online scenarios.
 Existing methods fail to meet all three simultaneously.
 We propose ARMFlow, a MeanFlow-based autoregressive framework that models temporal dependencies between actor and reactor motions.
 It consists of a causal context encoder and an MLP-based velocity predictor.
 We introduce Bootstrap Contextual Encoding (BSCE) in training, encoding generated history instead of the ground-truth ones, to alleviate error accumulation in autoregressive generation.
 We further introduce the offline variant {ReMFlow}, achieving state-of-the-art performance with the fastest inference among offline methods.
 Our ARMFlow addresses key limitations of online settings by: (1) enhancing semantic alignment via a global contextual encoder; (2) achieving high accuracy and low latency in a single-step inference; and (3) reducing accumulated errors through BSCE.
-Our single-step online generation surpasses existing online methods on InterHuman and InterX by over 40\% in FID, while matching offline state-of-the-art performance despite using only partial sequence conditions.
-Code is available in the supplementary.
+Our single-step online generation surpasses existing online methods on InterHuman and InterX by about 30\% in FID, while matching offline state-of-the-art performance despite using only partial sequence conditions.
+The official implementation is publicly available at: {\href{https://github.com/ZenGengChin/armflow_official}{https://github.com/ZenGengChin/armflow\_official}}